Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Introduction

-Second, the ground-state solution $u$ can be discretised in different ways covered by standard techniques such as the finite difference~\cite{BaoDu:04,danaila2010new} or the finite element method~\cite{aftalion2001vortices,bao2003ground,bao2003numerical,danaila2010new,ai2024riemannian,henning2024convergence,hauck2024positivity}, as well as (pseudo-) spectral methods~\cite{BaoDu:04,antoine2017efficient,danaila2017computation,chen2023second}.
-In the spirit of our proposed $hp$-strategy, which aims to design highly accurate approximation spaces with few number of degrees of freedom, are the recent approaches~\cite{peterseim2024super,henning2023optimal} based on the Localized Orthogonal Decomposition (LOD) for the case with and without rotating magnetic field, respectively.
+Second, the ground-state solution $u$ can be discretised in different ways covered by standard techniques such as the finite difference~\cite{BaoDu:04,danaila2010new} or the finite element method~\cite{aftalion2001vortices,bao2003ground,bao2003numerical,danaila2010new,ai2025riemannian,henning2025convergence,hauck2024positivity}, as well as (pseudo-) spectral methods~\cite{BaoDu:04,antoine2017efficient,danaila2017computation,chen2023second}.
+In the spirit of our proposed $hp$-strategy, which aims to design highly accurate approximation spaces with few number of degrees of freedom, are the recent approaches~\cite{peterseim2024super,henning2023optimal,döding2025} based on the Localized Orthogonal Decomposition (LOD) for the case with and without rotating magnetic field, respectively and the related Ginzburg-Landau equations.